wendyoutwest/Algolia-info/improve-perf-ios.md

 [Search operations](<%= app_data.instantsearch.links.faq.operations %>) are limited by the [maximum QPS](<%= app_data.instantsearch.links.faq.qps %>) (the number of queries performed per second per the plan).

 Every key that you press in InstantSearch counts as one operation.
 Depending on the widgets in your search interface, you might have more operations counted for each keystroke.
 For example, if you have a search consisting of a SearchBox, a Menu, and a RefinementList,  every keystroke triggers one operation.
-When a user refines the Menu or RefinementList, it triggers a second operation for each keystroke.
+When you refine the Menu or RefinementList, it triggers a second operation for each keystroke.

 Most search interfaces using InstantSearch trigger one operation per keystroke.
 Every refined widget (clicked widget) adds one operation to the total count.